Torwalt/nix-config/modules/vanta/README.md

 - use the derivation from `modules/vanta/derivation.nix`
 - build using `sudo nix-build modules/vanta -o /var/vanta`
 - enable osquery sys pkg see `hosts/work/configuration.nix`
-  - make sure to autoload the osquery-vanta.ext
+  - make sure to autoload the `osquery-vanta.ext`
 - also, the osquery log must exist
+- create and update `/etc/vanta.conf` with the Env VARS
 - now you have to "manually" register, you could write a script tho aswell
   - cd into vanta agent install dir
   - run sudo ./vanta-cli doctor